Rachitshah55/mood/README.md

 - Local time, currency, language, and cultural fact
 - Responsive design
 - Embeddable widget for websites and blogs
+- Installable as a Progressive Web App (PWA)

+## Progressive Web App
+This project can be installed as a standalone app on mobile and desktop:
+- Works offline with cached assets
+- Home screen icon
+- Fullscreen mode without browser UI
+- Fast loading from cache

+To install:
+- **Mobile**: Tap "Add to Home Screen" in your browser menu
+- **Desktop Chrome**: Click the install icon in the address bar
+- **Desktop Edge**: Click the install icon in the address bar

 ## Widget Embed
 Add the mood widget to your website: